Scotland national rugby union team: Thistle and the anthem

 The thistle is the national flower, and also the symbol of the Scotland national rugby union team.
 According to legend the "guardian thistle" has played its part in the defence of Scotland against a night attack by Norwegian Vikings, one of whom let out a yell of pain when he stepped barefoot on a thistle, alerting the Scottish defenders.
-The Latin Nemo me impune lacessit ("No-one provokes me with impunity!" in English) is an ancient motto of the Kings of Scotland, and also of Scotland's premier chivalric order, the Most Ancient and Most Noble Order of the Thistle, and of the Scots Guards (the latter both "belonging" to the monarch).
+The Latin motto, Nemo me impune lacessit ("No-one provokes me with impunity!") in English, is an ancient motto of the Kings of Scotland, and also of Scotland's premier chivalric order, the Most Ancient and Most Noble Order of the Thistle, and of the Scots Guards (the latter both "belonging" to the monarch).

 "Flower of Scotland" has been used since 1990 as Scotland's unofficial national anthem.
 It was written by Roy Williamson of The Corries in 1967, and adopted by the SRU to replace "God Save the Queen".
 In the first year of using "Flower of Scotland" as an anthem, Scotland walked onto the pitch at the beginning of the Five Nations Championship deciding match against England.
 This combination was explosive and Scotland went on to beat England 13–7 and win the Five Nations Championship with a Grand Slam.

-Before Flower of Scotland was adopted as national anthem, "Scotland the Brave" was played for Scotland in the 1987 Rugby World Cup.
+Before Flower of Scotland was adopted as the national anthem, "Scotland the Brave" was played for Scotland in the 1987 Rugby World Cup.
 Said song was usually immediately played before God Save the Queen when Scotland was playing at home (during the entrance of the teams), as result from a decision of the SRU to defuse any possibility of a "national embarrassment" (which the Scottish press feared) caused by the crowd booing the latter anthem, as the Queen was visiting Murrayfield during the 1976 Calcutta Cup.